 Google has always been a stickler for high-quality content.
-That’s why, in recent years, they’ve begun to penalize websites that publish low-quality or auto-generated content.
+That’s why, in recent years, they’ve begun to penalize websites that publish low-quality, duplicate or auto-generated content.
 So, if you’re using AI to generate your website content, you may be wondering: will Google penalize my site?

 There's no denying it; some writers really know how to manipulate you, especially when it comes to clickbait titles.

 A recent example is an article Matt G. Southern published on Search Engine Journal in April 2022 that went viral throughout that AI writing community.